 - Target: to send less than 5% of operational waste to landfill by 2015

-- Progress: 7% increase compared to last year, and 93% of operational waste diverted from landfill achieved to date
+- Progress: and 91% of operational waste diverted from landfill achieved to date

 - Target: Retail Distribution 10% reduction in litres of fuel used / m2 by 2015